Blazing Skull: Publication history

 The Blazing Skull debuted in "The Story of Mark Todd", a nine-page tale in the 1941 comic that also introduced cover character the Black Marvel and fellow superhero the Terror.
 He continued to appear in Mystic Comics through issue #9 (May 1941), with at least one story ("The Thing", in #8) confirmed to have been penciled by Golden Age great Syd Shores.

 A simulacrum of the Blazing Skull briefly appeared, along with simulacra of the Patriot, the Fin, and the Golden Age Angel and the Vision I, to aid the superhero team the Avengers in The Avengers #97 (March 1972).

-The Ghost Rider temporarily used the alias "Blazing Skull" in Marvel Team-Up #91 (March 1980) while mind-controlled by Moondark and exhibited in a carnival freak show.

 The actual Blazing Skull starred in a solo period adventure, set during World War II, in Midnight Sons Unlimited #9 (May 1995).
 Nearly 10 years later, he was reintroduced into modern-day continuity in the four-part story arc "Once an Invader" in The Avengers vol. 3 #82-84 (July-Sept.
-2004) and in the quirkily numbered New Invaders #0 (Aug.
+2004) and in New Invaders #0 (Aug.
 2004).
 The Blazing Skull appeared through the final issue, The New Invaders #9 (June 2005).

-A separate character, Jim Scully, also known as Skull the Slayer, was depicted as an unrelated and differently designed Blazing Skull in Quasar #46 (May 1993), as part of the group the Shock Troop.
+A separate character, Jim Scully, also known as Skull the Slayer, was depicted as an unrelated and differently designed Blazing Skull in Quasar #46 (May 1993), as part of the group, the Shock Troop.